-Over the past few months, the debate over the new arena’s location has been highly heated, with strong support for the two primary locations – Downtown and the Kingsway.
+During its inception, the new Sudbury arena’s location was a topic of highly heated debate, with strong support for each of the two primary locations: Downtown and the Kingsway.

-As a business owner myself, I’ve avoided voicing my opinion because quite frankly, I think BOTH are missing a very important point: NEITHER locations will have a greater impact on your business than YOU ever will.
+As a business owner myself, I avoided voicing my opinion because quite frankly, I think BOTH are missing a very important point: NEITHER location will have a greater impact on your business than YOU ever will.

-Listen, I know this email isn’t going to be sexy.
+Listen, I know this article isn’t going to be sexy.
 It’s not going to be trendy.
-And it’s probably going to tick a few off.
+And it’s probably going to tick a few people off.

-But the truth is that you and you alone are responsible for your businesses success or failure.
+But the truth is that you and you alone are responsible for your business’ success or failure.

 It’s not the weather, it’s not the trends, it’s not the economy, it’s not the competition, it’s not technology, it’s not famous superstars, it’s not your suppliers, it’s not Trump, it’s not Trudeau, it’s not any political figure, it’s not the minimum wage, and it’s NOT the arena’s location.

 YES, the tide can raise or lower your business.
 But high tides raise all ships, and low tides lower all ships.

 If you operate your business like everyone else, if you operate your business based on the tides and are just “along for the business ride,” then YES, the location can—and WILL—impact your business either positively or negatively.